zkaufman/sherpa/docs/quick.rst

 ***********************************************

 Here are some examples of using Sherpa to model and fit data.
-It is based on the `astropy.modelling documentation <http://docs.astropy.org/en/stable/modeling/>`_.
+It is based on some of the examples used in the `astropy.modelling documentation <http://docs.astropy.org/en/stable/modeling/>`_.

 Getting started